Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Other benefits of hybrid detection

-In general, the scientific advantages of adding imaging atmospheric Cherenkov telescopes (IACTs) to a wide-field water-Cherenkov–detector (WCD) array must be weighted against the logistical, operational, and financial implications of deploying and maintaining such specialized instrumentation.
-The installation, calibration, maintenance, and continuous operation of IACTs typically require dedicated technical expertise and infrastructure, increasing the overall operational complexity of the observatory.
-Implementing an IACT subsystem can therefore demand substantial project resources, including capital investment, specialized on-site personnel, and tailored facilities.
+The SST-1M data can constrain the air-shower geometry more than SWGO for energies $\approx$1--10\,TeV, where the SST-1M reconstruction resolutions are getting continuously better, see Figs.~\ref{fig:energy_resolution}~and~\ref{fig:angular_resolution} together with Ref.~\citep{SST1M_performance_altitudes_icrc2025}.
+It may potentially improve the overall angular resolution for coincident events.
+The core resolution of the main SWGO array reaching values below 10~meters above 3\,TeV, see Ref.~\citep{SWGO:2025taj}, together with the angular resolution of the SST-1M telescopes shown in Fig.~\ref{fig:angular_resolution}, could provide significant improvement in the air-shower geometry reconstruction for the combined analysis.
+Another important aspect would also be an independent cross-check of the angular resolution of the SWGO array using the SST-1M telescopes.

+Furthermore, the hybrid setup enables immediate follow-up observations by SST-1M on transient or variable sources detected by the wide-field SWGO, providing crucial spectral and morphological data due to its fine angular resolution shown in Fig.~\ref{fig:angular_resolution}, complementing the SWGO survey capabilities presented in Ref.~\citep{SWGO:2025taj}.
+Although follow-up observations can be made from other sites as well, the integration of IACTs into SWGO can decrease the reaction time to a few tens of seconds.

 A further consideration is the duty cycle: while WCD arrays can operate with near-continuous uptime, IACT observations are traditionally restricted to clear nights and low-moon conditions, resulting in a significantly lower effective duty cycle.
 Consequently, performance gains enabled by IACT information are available only during a fraction of the total observation time.
-Nevertheless, modern IACT cameras employing silicon photomultipliers, see Ref.~\citep{2017EPJC...77...47H}, can tolerate high night-sky background levels and may extend operations into bright-moon conditions, partially mitigating this limitation.
+Nevertheless, modern IACT cameras employing silicon photomultipliers (SiPMs), see Ref.~\citep{2017EPJC...77...47H}, can tolerate high night-sky background levels and may extend operations into bright-moon conditions, partially mitigating this limitation.
+As the camera of SST-1M is based on SiPMs, it would be possible to test operation conditions under high moonlight as the additional information from the particle array may allow to reduce the degradation in performance.

-Ultimately, the case for incorporating IACTs into a WCD-based observatory depends on whether the additional scientific return---such as improved $\gamma$/h separation, enhanced energy calibration and cross-validation, and more sensitive follow-up observations---provides sufficient benefit to justify the associated costs and operational overhead.